PSKeePass/PoShKeePass/readme.md

 ## Changelog
 Latest Changes will be listed here.
 Please review the [changelog document](https://github.com/PSKeePass/PSKeePass/blob/master/CHANGELOG.md) for a full history.

+## Known Issues
+See the [Known-Issue](https://github.com/PSKeePass/PSKeePass/issues?q=is%3Aissue+is%3Aopen+label%3AKnown-Issue) tag to get a list of known issues and there status.

 ## Contributing
 If you re insterested in fixing issues and contributing directly to the code base, please see the documentation on [How to Contribute](https://github.com/PSKeePass/PSKeePass/blob/master/CONTRIBUTE.md).